AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 **Error:** EXPIRED_ACCESS
 **Category:** Authentication
 **Message:** invalid_grant: expired access/refresh token
 **What is Happening:** The access or refresh token has expired.
-Tokens expire based on [session settings in Salesforce](https://salesforce.stackexchange.com/questions/10759/invalid-grant-expired-access-refresh-token-error-when-authenticating-access-via).
+Tokens expire based on [session settings in [!DNL Salesforce]](https://salesforce.stackexchange.com/questions/10759/invalid-grant-expired-access-refresh-token-error-when-authenticating-access-via).
 **Troubleshooting Steps:** You'll need to re-authenticate.
-Disconnect the Salesforce connection and re-connect.
+Disconnect the [!DNL Salesforce] connection and re-connect.

 <br>&nbsp;

 **Error:** FAILED_WRITE
 **Category:** Intermittent
 **Message:** end of file reached
-**What is Happening:** Performance issue with Salesforce, likely due to sub-optimal triggers on the customer side.
+**What is Happening:** Performance issue with [!DNL Salesforce], likely due to sub-optimal triggers on the customer side.
 **Troubleshooting Steps:** Retry logic should handle this.
-If it's still not working, work with your Salesforce admin to troubleshoot a problematic trigger.
+If it's still not working, work with your [!DNL Salesforce] admin to troubleshoot a problematic trigger.

 <br>&nbsp;